danbev/learning-iot/doc/ble_temperature_issue.md

             TemperatureMonitor::new(self.sd, &self.server.temperature),
 ```

-A suggestion for a workaround is to conditionaly compile the microbit Board so
+A suggestion for a workaround is to conditionally compile the Microbit board so
-that when when bsp+microbit+ble feature is specified then the TEMP field will
+that when when `bsp+microbit+ble` feature is specified then the `temp` field
-not be used since it is considered restricted when a the Softdevice is in use.
+will not be used since it is considered restricted when a the Softdevice is in
+use.